siyuan-note/user-guide-en_US/General Operations/Daily notes.md

   {: id="20210302223720-no5b8qx"}
 {: id="20210110181041-24ejxr4"}

-Tips: Use in the specified template ((20201117112518-dott91x "Content block embed")) to summarize to-do items or content blocks that need to be viewed daily.
+Tips: Use in the specified template ((20201117112518-dott91x "Embed Content Block")) to summarize to-do items or content blocks that need to be viewed daily.
 {: id="20210110181041-vntbiya" updated="20210501173308"}